26Ten supports Tasmanians to lift adult literacy and numeracy skills

 • 26Ten communications campaign informs the community of the benefits of adult literacy and numeracy skills and how the 26Ten network can help.

-• 26Ten adult literacy awareness workshops improve understanding of the complex issues around adult literacy and show how people can help.
+• 26Ten Adult Literacy Awareness workshops provide an understanding of the complex issues around adult literacy and how to help.